2023 Team Canada Application

 3K – Short Course - The Short Course is a 3 km (+/-) cross country style race with 20 obstacles.
 The race format and obstacles are similar to OCREC 2022 watch the video.
 Categories are for men and women in all age groups.
 Minimum age to compete is 10 years old on race day.
 Minimum age to compete is 10 years old on race day.

 15K – Standard Course - The Standard Course is a 15 km (+/-) cross country style race with up to 50 obstacles.
 The race format and obstacles are similar to the short course at the OCREC 2022, watch the video.
 Categories are for men and women in Elite, Para, Junior, Senior, and Masters to the oldest competitor.
-Minimum age to compete is 16 (born in 2007).
+Minimum age to compete is 16.
+FISO approval may be given for athletes born in 2007 who are 15 years old on race day (turn 16 on or before December 31, 2024) if parental consent and a request is provided.

 What Categories are Available?